afuguntoo/SE-assignment2/README.md

 ## 3. Issues and Resolutions
-During development, the project addressed two main features:
+During development, the project addressed two main issues:

 - **Introduction Section:** Implemented a user input feature that allows users to enter and then display their personal introduction.
 - **Goal Section:** Added functionality for users to input both short-term and long-term goals, which are then printed later.
 - **RESOLUTION:** Both sections were successfully integrated into the program, ensuring full interactivity and functionality.

+3.1.
+Conflicts:
+- Merging PR #5 with PR #6 caused a conflict in the greeting section, which was resolved by combining all greetings and retaining the user input functionality

 ## 4. Workflow Summary